jimango/Security-setup-for-Alveychain-validators/README.md

 <i>(this is for 22.04 Ubuntu, but its still valid for 20.04 Ubuntu with my explaination above)</i>

-Remember to user Ubuntu 20.04 for setting up the server
+Remember to user Ubuntu 20.04 server when setting up the server.
 <br>
 <br>
 <br>